cyris360/cyris360-framework/3-ops/3-1-offensive-security.md

 For more details about security testing methodolgies, refer to [[1](#1-ptes),[2](#2-what-is-pentest),[3](#3-pt-mm)].

-### 3.1.2 Responsible Disclosure Program
+### 3.1.2 Responsible Disclosure & Bug Bounty Programs
 * Define a responsible disclosure policy [[4](#4-rd-policy)].
 This should include a dedicated contact for reporting security vulnerabilities.
 * Create and host security.txt file according to RFC9116 [[5](#5-securitytxt)].
-* You can leverage third party provider to help with triage of security report, you can also offer bounties to attract skilled testers.
+* You can leverage a third party provider to help with triage of security report, you can also offer bounties [[7](#7-obb)] to attract skilled testers.

 ### 3.1.3 Security Chaos Engineering
 * See security related item in the following repo [[6](#6-gh-ace)].